Free Shipping on orders over $3,000.

 • Complicated layout: If you’re going for a minimalist kitchen design, a G-shaped kitchen probably isn’t for you.
 While a large family or aspiring chef will appreciate the extra cabinet and countertop room, they may just be a waste of floor space if you’d prefer to keep things simple.

-• Multiple corner base cabinets: Storing pots and pans in corner cabinets is difficult and awkward, but unfortunately may be necessary in a G-shaped kitchen.
+• Multiple corner cabinets: Storing pots and pans in corner cabinets is difficult and awkward, but unfortunately may be necessary in a G-shaped kitchen.
 You can make these cabinets more usable with storage solutions like pull-outs or lazy Susans, but those can be costly and still less efficient than storage in an unrestrained cupboard.

 • Restricted kitchen area: One of the biggest challenges with G-shaped kitchen layouts is ensuring proper access to the kitchen work area.
 You may have to settle for a shorter peninsula in exchange for a wider entrance.

-U-Shaped Kitchen FAQs
+G-Shaped Kitchen FAQs

-What is a G-shaped kitchen layout?
+What is a G-shaped kitchen?

 A G-shaped kitchen, also known as a peninsula kitchen, extends the popular U-shaped kitchen by adding a fourth side to the layout, resembling the letter "G." This additional side is typically a peninsula that serves as an integrated eating area or breakfast bar.